Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 As I mentioned earlier, a common client profile is prenatal and postnatal.

-Pregnant women and new moms are sensitive individuals with vastly different needs that switch from one to the other in a very short period.
+Pregnant women and new moms are sensitive individuals with vastly different needs that quickly switch from one to the other.

 Being able to recalibrate the approach you apply to specific clients is essential.